MoosaImran50/CarePro/README.md

 ![carepro_1](https://github.com/MoosaImran50/CarePro/assets/108832275/bfbdd212-f400-4b8d-87df-6e42dae7514f)

 CarePro is an Android app developed using Kotlin.
 It provides users with a range of features to manage their health and well-being.
-The app utilizes Firebase authentication for seamless login and signup functionality and leverages Firebase Realtime Database for efficient storage.
+The app utilizes Firebase authentication for seamless login and signup functionality, leverages Firebase Realtime Database for efficient storage, and integrates Google Maps API to find nearest hospitals based on the user's current location.
 ## Features

 **Calorie Tracker:**